LattePandaTeam/Docs/content/streaming_cable/get_started.md

         Server Computer - Windows / MacOS / Linux
         Client Computer - Windows / MacOS / Linux

+    LattePanda Delta / Alpha
+        Works with RDP solution and NoMachine both

+    LattePanda 2G / 4G - first generation series
+        NoMachine is recommended
+        Or you need to install Windows Pro on it to enable RDP feature

 !!!
 Example
     I have a LattePanda running Windows and Macbook Pro is my main desktop development computer.